 A user can also use GPS navigation and reach out for directions that MapMyIndia provides… but let me just say that I am rather sceptical about relying on GPS.
 No, not because the device will play truant and lead you astray but because our mapping is haywire, our roads and connections are uncharted and I have been asked to take the stupidest alternatives to eventually reach my destination in an hour’s time when the actual pragmatic travel distance was less than ten minutes.
 I’m sure this has happened to all of you… but it is thoughtful of Tata to have included this toy.

 The top-of-the-line versions of the Bolt have a few show-stoppers like the Harman infotainment system, airbags and ABS with EBD and CSC.
 The petrol variant is the 1.2 L turbo-charged MPFi with 90 bhp of power with Sport, City, and Eco modes.
-The deisel Quadrajet is a 1.3 L engine with 75 bhp of power.
+The diesel Quadrajet is a 1.3 L engine with 75 bhp of power.
 Both have five-speed manual gearboxes.
+Why not check out this Stanadyne John Deere injection pump here for your engine?

 Now if someone is wondering why AMT has been given a miss, I guess we have this advantage making its entry with some padding to the pricing and so in a price sensitive market they will come… but always a bit later!